30 Apr XRechnung update!

-In principle, this should not (no longer) be a problem from 18th April 2020 at the latest.
+In fact, this should no longer be a problem, at the latest since 18 April 2020.
 In reality, however, it is likely to take a little longer before even the last contracting authority will be able to receive “real” electronic invoices and process them digitally.

 The fact that the transition to digital invoicing in the federal states is not quite as “homogeneous” as it is at state level is due to the federal structure.
 In the Federal Republic of Germany it is usually the responsibility of the individual federal states to implement European requirements into applicable state law.

 The consequence: The federal bodies, federal ministries and other federal authorities were ahead in terms of time when it came to electronic invoicing to the administration.
 In the end, all it took was the adoption of a corresponding e-invoice law (ERechG) and an e-invoice ordinance (E-Rech-VO), which defined the structure, scope and timetable for e-invoice to the german state authorities.
 The next step was to find and implement a common solution (in the form of the ZRE) for all invoice recipients of the German federal government and to connect it to all invoice recipients.
 Ready.

 At state level, on the other hand, as many as 16 individual laws and ordinances had to be drafted, optimised and enacted on the basis of the EU directive and the European standard.
 No wonder that this did not happen everywhere equally quickly – and with the same result.